vsajip/sarge/docs/tutorial.rst

 looks and behaves the same under Python 2.x and Python 3.x.
 (See the note on using native string keys and values in :ref:`environments`.)

-As mentioned above, :class:`Capture` instances return bytes, but you can wrap with :class:`io.TextIOWrapper` if you want text.
+As mentioned above, :class:`~sarge.Capture` instances return bytes, but you can wrap with :class:`io.TextIOWrapper` if you want text.

 Use as context managers
 -----------------------

-The :class:`Capture` and :class:`Pipeline` classes can be used as context managers::
+The :class:`~sarge.Capture` and :class:`~sarge.Pipeline` classes can be used as context managers::

     >>> with Capture() as out: